LOGIN

 Distribution

-Described from the Bô River, Thua Thien-Hue Province, central Vietnam, and there are no additional records.
+Described from the Bô River, Thua Thien-Hue Province, central Vietnam.
+At present, there are no additional records.

 Habitat